choi-jihoon/weStudy/README.md

 For example, the owner of a group can delete any room, note, event, or album created within the group.
 A group member can only delete a room, note, event, or album that they have created.

+Note: The NOTES feature allows any user to edit and save a note within the group, as the purpose for notes shared within a study group is for them to be a collaborative space.
+DELETING a note is reserved for the note creator and the group owner.

 ## Image Sharing with AWS S3